PerfectFit-project/virtual-coach-db/README.md

 BEFORE running any of the following steps.

-In addition, create a `.env` file in the root of this repo with an environment variable called `DATABASE_URL` that refers to the endpoint of the database (usually `localhost:5432` if you're running things locally).
+In addition, create a `.env` file in the root of this repo with an environment variable called `DATABASE_URL` that refers to the endpoint of the database (usually `postgresql://root:root@db:5432/perfectfit` if you're running things locally using the docker-compose yaml).
 See also the `.env-example` file.

 ## Load test data